Resneak/Resneak/README.md

 -->
 I'm Nate, I am a software developer who currently is in my last semester of univeristy.

-I love to write articles about programming and most of my repos have medium articles attached that you can read to learn more about the project!
+I love to write articles about intriguing software/AI and most of my repos have medium articles attached that you can read to learn more about the repo/project!

 I also particularly love learning new things about machine learning & reverse engineering. 🤩